sa-utah/sautah/_src/news/save-the-date-for-the-sa-utah-intergroup-annual-retreat.md

 tags:
 - Retreat
 - Intergroup
-title: Save the date for the SA Utah Annual Retreat!
+title: 'Registration is now open for the SA Utah Annual Retreat '
 date: 2022-10-07T06:00:00.000+00:00
 excerpt: Our retreat will be held on October 7-8 2022 at Salt Lake Community College Miller Campus 9750 S 300 W in Sandy, Utah.
-More details to come!
-image: "/assets/icon/apple-touch-icon.png"
+image: "/assets/new-sa_logoconcepts_02-8-2-22png.png"

 ---
 Our retreat will be held on October 7-8 2022 at Salt Lake Community College Miller Campus 9750 S 300 W in Sandy, Utah.

-Registration will be opening soon.

-For more information go to [sautahretreats.org](https://www.sautahretreats.org/ "SA Utah Retreats")
+To register or find out more, visit [sautahretreats.org](https://www.sautahretreats.org/ "SA Utah Retreats")